ekhadley/subliminal/README.md

       - the fact that the prompt carries any animal-ness over to the numbers is in a way 'accidental', or perhaps 'coincidental'
          - if we want to reconstruct and interpret the effect of the propmt, it has to be something that has enough fidelity to reconstruct these coincidental correlations between the numbers produced and the animal target
             - as stated above, since there are no lion tokens in the number datasets, there is no particularly direct association or reinforcement to these feature directions in residual space.

 ## things worth doing:
-- logit diffing on steered vs prompted model. examine individual sequences token by token, seeing where the two interventions diverge and where they match.
-   - do for the dataset generation prompt
-   - do for very simple prompts

 - make misaligned finetune
    - test for subliminal transfer

-- find the prompt - no prompt mean act diff at individual sequence positions.
-Compare.
-   - If this mean diff is non-meaningful i strongly expect similarity to be strong
-   - if the mean diff  is meaningful (for the individual sequence position diffs) i expect the similarity to be weak

-- look at mean activation differences between a direct pref finetuned model and the base model
-   - this is almost certainly futile while the method fails to be readable for even the steer number datasets
-   - for a pt dataset

 - figure out what changed to make the mean resid diff result stop replicating?
    - overtraining/epochs doesn't seem to be the main thing?